gridcoin-community/Gridcoin-Site/README.md

 ## Want to edit the wiki?
 See more information about that process [here](https://gridcoin.us/wiki/wiki-editing)

-## Interested in contributing towards the whitelist or the blog?
+## Interested in contributing towards the whitelist?

 Head on over to the [data folder](_data/) to get more info.